Rangers Vs. Angels Prediction, Odds, Pick

 The Texas Rangers take on the Los Angeles Angels.
 Check out our MLB odds series for our Rangers Angels prediction and pick.

-Martin Perez gets the call for the Rangers, while Patrick Sandoval gets the start for the Angels.
+Glenn Otto gets the ball for the Rangers, while Chase Silseth takes the hill for the Angels.

-Martin Perez has a 2.59 ERA.
-He has been terrific for Texas this season.
-That said, he has struggled over the past month.
-His ERA on June 5 was 1.56, so his ERA has risen by more than one full run since then.
-His ERA was still lower than two runs, at 1.96, heading into the final week of June, but in a three-start sequence from June 27-July 9, Perez faltered.
-He allowed 13 runs in those three starts, encompassing 18 2/3 innings.
-The pitcher who produced a spectacular 0.64 ERA in the entire month of May was nowhere to be found.
+Glenn Otto has a 5.37 ERA.
+His ERA for the month of July is 5.47.
+In his most recent start on July 25 against the Mariners, he pitched 5 1/3 innings and allowed three runs.
+His ERA went from 5.40 to 5.37 as a result of that performance.
+It’s clear that Otto is who he is.
+The ERA is entirely reflective of his performance.
+A five-run ERA means five earned runs in nine innings, which means 2.5 runs every 4.5 innings.
+When a pitcher is constantly failing to pitch at least six innings per start, and when he gives up two or three runs per start, that is precisely what a five-run ERA pitcher will do.
+The stats and the pitching lines don’t lie with Otto: He has given up at least two runs in each of his last seven starts, and failed to pitch six full innings in all but one of those starts.
+This is a case where the stats do tell an accurate story of an athlete’s performance in a given season.

-In his last two starts, however, Perez has regained form.
-He has allowed just two runs in his last 12 innings and has stabilized.
-Given how depleted the Angels’ batting order currently is, Perez should expect to deliver a strong start in Anaheim.
+Chase Silseth has a 5.84 ERA, but that really doesn’t matter much in the larger scheme of things.
+He has pitched only twice since June 3, and his most recent appearance was July 7.
+Who knows what he will bring to the table in this game?
+Silseth has made six appearances in 2022, totaling 24 2/3 innings.
+His ERA in his first three starts of the year was 3.07.
+His ERA in his last three starts was over nine runs.
+Again, though, those recent starts aren’t last week.
+He hasn’t pitched for the Angels in three and a half weeks.
+He is a total mystery right now.

 Courtesy of FanDuel, here are the Rangers-Angels MLB odds.